JetBrains/guide/site/python/tutorials/fastapi-aws-kubernetes/testing/index.md

 Hello everyone!
 Welcome to the PyCharm FastAPI Tutorial Series.

-In this tutorial we are going to work on Unit Testing using [Pytest](https://docs.pytest.org/) and [Asyncio](https://docs.python.org/3/library/asyncio.html).
+In this tutorial, we are going to work on Unit Testing using [Pytest](https://docs.pytest.org/) and [Asyncio](https://docs.python.org/3/library/asyncio.html).

 ## AnyIO